 Cummins made a plethora of updates for the ISC 8.3 diesel version.
 For one, it uses a variable geometry turbo for better engine response and torque.
 Cummins also moved to common rail fuel injection for better performance and cleaner emissions.
 It’s a good change in many ways, but the older mechanical injection systems are often regarded as more reliable.

 Additionally, the 8.3 Cummins ISC diesel engine has mid-stop cylinder liners.
 This makes rebuilds a lot easier since the liners can be removed and replaced.
-Other updates to the 8.3 ISC diesel include direct piston cooling, crankcase breather, and roller cams.
+Other updates include direct piston cooling, crankcase breather, and roller cams.
 The list of updates goes on and on.
 Point is – the 6C8.3 and 8.3 ISC share a similar base design but are very different engines.

 8.3 Cummins Diesel Engine Problems